tenox7/wfm/README.md

 An integrated GIT client can track and auto commit all file change operations in to a to a GIT repository.

-This app is most commonly used as a web front end for an FTP server.
+This app was initially used as a web front end for an FTP server.
 However since you can edit html and markdown documents over the web and there is a GIT backed version control, you can think and use WFM as a small Content Management System (CMS).